What kind of mother will your children remember? Here are 5 Reflective Questions to Help You Refocus as a Mother

 3. Am I a Good Role Model to my Children?

-What you model to your kids today becomes the person they become tomorrow.
+Who you model to your kids today shapes them into the person they become tomorrow.

 It is so easy to teach children the rights and wrongs, but it is always easier to lead by example.
 Become a worthy model and watch them follow your steps.
 So, in what ways will you model good and great behavior and habits to your kids today?